-Our team will arrive at 6:00 am in private vehicle to pick you up at your hotel in Cusco and drive to Km 82 in Piskacucho, with a brief stop in Ollaytaytambo, where you can buy last minute gear and personal items.
+Adios team will pick you up from your hotel at 6:00 am in private vehicle and begin the drive to Km 82 in Piskacucho, with a brief stop in Ollaytaytambo, where you can buy last minute gear and personal items.
 We arrive at the trail head and the hike begins on a strolling, flat path along the Urubamba River and then gently shifts upward until our lunch stop.
 Along the way, we will get a close-up view of the archaeological ruins of Llactapata before we arrive at our campsite for the night.
 Max altitude - 3000 m/9900 ft Distance - 10 km/6 mi

 We'll start the day early with a healthy breakfast prepared by our chef and then hike up to the highest point of the Inka Trail (Dead Woman's Pass).
 Notice several ecological zones and the different microclimates.
 The chef will have lunch ready and waiting at midday prior to passing the highest point, Warmiwañusca Pass at 4,200 meters/13,780 feet above sea level.
 Our descent will eventually take us to the campsite Pacaymayo, where will enjoy our dinner and a well-deserved rest.
 Max altitude - 4270m/14,000 ft Distance - 12 Km/7.5 mi

-After a good rest we wake up early and hike down about 2 hours to Winayhuayna and from here towards the Sungate, where if it’s clear, you will get your first magnificent glance of Machu Picchu ruins in the distance.
-Continue hiking down to Machupicchu and the entry, where we board the shuttle bus to Aguas Calientes, check into our hotel and enjoy dinner in the restaurant of your choice. (dinner not included) Max altitude 2400 m/ 7,874 ft Distance - 11 km (6.8 milies)
+After a good rest we wake up early and hike down about 3-4 hours to Winayhuayna and from here towards the Sungate, where if it’s clear, you will get your first magnificent glance of Machu Picchu ruins in the distance.
+Continue hiking down to the guard shack on the upper terrace to enjoy the classic view of Machupicchu.
+Then hike to the exit where we board the shuttle bus to Aguas Calientes, check into our hotel and enjoy dinner in the restaurant of your choice. (dinner not included) Max altitude 3680 m/ 12,033 ft Distance - 11 km (6.8 milies)

 Frequently Asked Questions